protontypes/open-sustainable-technology/README.md

 - [rlandfire](https://github.com/bcknr/rlandfire) - Provides access to a diverse suite of spatial data layers via the LANDFIRE Product Services (LFPS) API.

 ## Cryosphere

+> The cryosphere includes all portions of Earth's surface where water is in solid form, such as sea ice, glaciers, ice sheets, snow and permafrost.

 ### Sea Ice

+> **What?** Frozen seawater that is either attached to the shoreline (fast ice) or free-floating (pack ice).

+> **How?** These tools help simulate and forecast the growth, melting, and movement of sea ice, and detect and monitor sea ice surface extent and features.

 - [Sea ice drift](https://github.com/nansencenter/sea_ice_drift) - Sea ice drift from Sentinel-1 SAR imagery using open source feature tracking.
 - [CICE](https://github.com/CICE-Consortium/CICE) - A computationally efficient model for simulating the growth, melting, and movement of polar sea ice.
 - [OSSP](https://github.com/wrightni/OSSP) - Open Source Algorithm for Detecting Sea Ice Surface Features in High Resolution Optical Imagery.